aztek/scala-workflow/Readme.md

 ### Hierarchy of workflows
-The hierarchy of workflows is built around an empty `Workflow[F[_]]` trait and several derived traits, that add methods.
+The hierarchy of workflows is built around an empty `Workflow[F[_]]` trait and several derived traits, that add methods to it.
 So far there are four of them:

 ```scala
 trait Pointing[F[_]] extends Workflow[F] {